duy-tran/CLOUD-COMPUTING-CLASS-2018/Lab4/README.md

 The following README summarizes the tasks done during the fourth lab session of the Cloud Computing for Big Data Analytics course in Universitat Politècnica de Catalunya.
 For project delivery and recovery of information during the course evolution.

 This session uses AWS Elastic Beanstalk to build a small webapp using Django and DynamoDB.
 This repository only includes the comments, answers and screenshots of the session but the implementation of the app can be found in the linked [repository](https://github.com/marcgarnica13/eb-django-express-singup-base).
-During the following session this repository will keep track of the modifications and updates of the webapp.
+During the following sessions this repository will keep track of the modifications and updates of the webapp.

 ### Pre-lab homeworks